 - Full written report including diagnostic impressions and recommendations

-Education Spectrum provides comprehensive development assessments for children under the age of 5, or those that are significantly developmentally delayed.
+Education Spectrum provides comprehensive development assessments for children 5 and under.
 The clinic uses assessment-based tools that have been shown to have validity for children with ASD.
 Assessments are given in the following areas:

 - Cognitive abilities

 - Language skills

 - Social/Emotional skills